junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

   // For state, we'll just use an object.
   state: {},

-  // We'll need to track our old and new VDOM trees so we can diff them when we
+  // Store our VDOM so we can diff it when we perform updates.
-  // perform state updates.
-  vdom: {
-    old: [],
-    new: [],
+  vdom: [],

+  // Render the app's VDOM and update the real DOM to match. render() {
+    // Render the VDOM.
+    const oldVdom = this.vdom;
+    this.vdom = this.component(this.state, this.setState);

+    // Update the real DOM.
+    updateDom(oldVdom, this.vdom, this.root, 0);
   },

-  // A setState function will help us avoid mutating state, and also provide a
-  // convenient place to perform VDOM updates. setState(newState) {
+  // Update the state and trigger a render. setState(newState) {
     this.state = newState;
-    this.vdom.old = this.vdom.new;
-    this.vdom.new = this.component(this.state, this.setState);
+    this.render();
   },
 };
 ```